 Looking at your finances and where you stand is a good place to start.
 Figure out what percent of your portfolio or amount of money you are willing to invest in early-stage startups.
-Consider what that looks like, for you personally, in the short term (next 12 months) and long term (5 years).
+Consider what that looks like for you personally in the short term (next 12 months) and long term (five years).

 After this, you can look at your life and career goals—what do you want to accomplish at this stage?

-“I started [angel investing because I wanted to diversify my retirement portfolio,” said Monique Maddox, CEO & Founding Principal of Macrame Technologies and Minnesota angel investor.
-“I had maxed everything else out, [and] saw this as an opportunity…participating in a fund is an easy way to do it,” she added.
+“I started [angel investing] because I wanted to diversify my retirement portfolio,” said Monique Maddox, CEO & Founding Principal of Macrame Technologies and Minnesota angel investor.
+“I had maxed everything else out, [and] saw this as an opportunity," she added.
+"Participating in a fund is an easy way to do it.”

 Make a point to revisit your goals and continue to steadily build out your portfolio.

 Find where to start

 Like anything else in life, you must start somewhere.
 In fact, every investment made or passed on is an opportunity to learn how to improve for future deals.

 Learning from other individuals or groups of investors is also a great option.
 "Joining as an LP [limited partner] in funds or in angel groups like Gopher Angels, [are] great ways to learn if you can get involved in the diligence process," said Daren Cotter, Founder & CEO of Inbox Dollars and angel investor.